Raw feeding: Deficiency problems

 Some proponents of raw diets recommend consultation with a veterinarian or animal nutritionist to verify that proper nutrients are being ingested, others dismiss the importance of AAFCO standards, claiming that AAFCO certification is not indicative of the quality of a diet.
-Websites such as cronometer.com can be used to appropriately balance dietary intake to recommended allowances.

 Food safety

 While the intense heat used in manufacturing pet food or cooking meat destroys any potential bacteria, raw meats may contain bacteria that can be unsafe for both dogs and cats.
 The United States government reported that in 2006, 16.3% of all chickens were contaminated with Salmonella.
 A study on 25 commercial raw diets for dogs and cats detected Salmonella in 20% and Escherichia coli in 64% of the diets.
-However, the E. coli strain that can cause severe illness O157:H7 was not tested..
+However, the E. coli strain that can cause severe illness O157:H7 was not tested.
 An example of the severity of E. coli O157:H7 infections can be seen in affected greyhound racing dogs fed raw meat as part of their diet.
 Known as "Alabama rot", this disease presents as severe vasculitis, cutaneous necrosis, renal failure and death.
 A contributing factor might be that racing greyhounds are typically fed raw meat classified as "not for human consumption", which may contain higher than normal levels of bacteria.

 Another study assessed the bacterial load in various types of dog food by analyzing 240 samples from raw meat dog diets, commercial dry dog food, or commercial canned food.
 Salmonella enterica was found in almost 6% of the raw diets, while Escherichia coli was found in almost 50% of the raw diets.
 E. coli was also found in the commercial dry and wet dog foods, but in lesser amounts.
 This study determined that bacterial contamination is more common in raw meat diets than commercial dry or canned foods.

 There has been a reported case where two cats fed a raw diet developed salmonellosis and died as a result.
 Most dogs that carry Salmonella are asymptomatic.

 Proliferation of bacteria in any meat can be reduced by following proper food safety practices such as defrosting meat in the refrigerator or by cooking raw meat, both of which reduce the risk of pathogens.